eliothill/service-design-posters/README.md

-# Stagees of service design posters
+# Stages of service design posters
 Sketch posters to visualise each stage of designing an agile service.

 These design are free to use and edit, the only request is you maintain the open source [licence](http://unlicense.org/UNLICENSE).